Frank Kautsky: Early Kautskys

 In every season that the Kautskys existed in up until the inaugural NBL season, Frank Kautsky was both the team's head coach and general manager in addition to the team owner.
 However, after finishing the 1937–38 NBL season with a 4–9 record as one of the worst teams of the league, Kautsky stepped down from his head coach position and gave that role to Bob Nipper the following season.
 During that season, the Kautskys under Nipper's coaching finished the season with a 13–13 record for second place in the Western Division, though they failed to reach the championship series due to them being behind the Oshkosh All-Stars that season.
 Despite Nipper's success that season as head coach, he was replaced by player-coach Ward Meyers the following season.
 In the 1939–40 season, the Kautskys finished with an even worse record at 9–19 before Frank Kautsky decided to briefly move his team out of the NBL and into the Amateur Athletic Union, thus making themselves an independent franchise once again.
 Despite that situation, the Kautskys did find some play at the World Professional Basketball Tournament in 1941, where they ultimately lost early in the first round to the Detroit Eagles by a 58–43 final score.
 After losing in the first round at the WPBT, Kautsky decided to let his team return to the NBL for the 1941–42 season, this time returning to the head coaching role he first had with the team alongside his team ownership and general manager duties.
-During a December 7, 1941 day game against the Toledo Jim White Chevrolets (which the Kautskys would win and remain undefeated by that point in time), the loud speakers of the home arena interrupted the game to inform the audience that the Japanese had just attacked Pearl Harbor.
+During a December 7, 1941 road game played in the day against the Toledo Jim White Chevrolets (which the Kautskys would lose to go 2–2 in the season, with Toledo getting one of their scant few victories that season on that date), the loud speakers of the home arena interrupted the game to inform the audience that the Japanese had just attacked Pearl Harbor.
 This attack later led to the United States of America declaring war on Japan and subsequently entering World War II days later.